10 Problems Landlords Face Due to Bad Tenants

-Like I mentioned previous, you will end up having to advertise the property again.
+Like I mentioned previously, you will end up having to advertise the property again.
 You will even have to clean and fix any problems the previous tenant left behind.

 Evictions are hard on everyone, especially or the former tenants.
 You understand it’s something that must be done, but will struggle with handling the emotional side to it.

-If you’re not the most organized of people to begin with, most likely you’ll become even worse if you’re not prepared for it.
+If you’re not the most organized of people, to begin with, most likely you’ll become even worse if you’re not prepared for it.
 Being a landlord you will be dealing with quite a bit of paperwork.
-If your prepared or diligent enough to organize your document, you’re likely to become very overwhelmed.
+If you are prepared or diligent enough to organize your document, you’re likely to become very overwhelmed.

-This translates to possible missing documents, misfiling document, and the hassle of not being able to locate anything.
+This translates to possible missing documents, misfiling documents, and the hassle of not being able to locate anything.
 Your life is already stressful without this hassle.

 There are times where the tenant can refuse to pay rent to you.
 It could be they just lost their job and source of income.
 It could be because they’re making disputes about maintenance and repairs.
 The key is to listen, and can understand their state.
 Always be a good communicator.
 Try to negotiate whenever possible, it goes a long way with both of you.

-On paper, some tenant look and have the résumé of a model tenant.
+On paper, some tenant looks and has the résumé of a model tenant.
 However, you may not be able to screen out those whose personalities conflict with the surrounding neighbors.